Optimal Power Flow

 JuliaGrid.setInitialPoint!Method

-The function can reset the initial point of the AC optimal power flow to values from the PowerSystem type.
-It can also initialize the AC optimal power flow based on results from the Analysis type, whether from an AC or DC analysis.
+The function sets the initial point of the AC optimal power flow to the values from the PowerSystem type.

 Updates

-This function may modify the voltage, generator, and method.dual fields of the ACOptimalPowerFlow type.
+The function modifies the voltage and generator fields of the AcOptimalPowerFlow type.

 system = powerSystem("case14.h5")